Why Advanced Work Packaging is the solution to improving alignment between engineering and procurement

 1 | Adopt a construction-driven mindset

 If you start from a construction-driven mindset, you’ll design your engineering and procurement work packages with release plans that are explicitly designed to support your construction work packages and construction installation sequence.
-This formalized, documented alignment between Engineering & Procurement demands thoughtful, intelligent work package design.
-It is also completely transparent and can be accessed and understood by the entire project team -- and by the organization as a whole.
+This formalized, documented alignment between engineering and procurement demands thoughtful, intelligent work package design.
+It is also completely transparent and can be accessed and understood by the entire project team — and by the organization as a whole.

 2 | Improve alignment by defining construction sequence and work packages as early as possible

 Once you’ve adopted a construction-driven mindset, make a commitment to defining your construction sequences and work packages as early as possible.
-Achieving the highest levels of Engineering & Procurement alignment requires that you start the process on day one -- and preferably sooner.
-Practically speaking, this means engineering and procurement departments need to be sharing data in ways that it can be simultaneously leveraged by both groups.
+Achieving the highest levels of engineering and procurement alignment requires that you start the process on day one — and preferably sooner.
+Practically speaking, this means engineering and procurement departments need to be sharing data in ways that can be simultaneously leveraged by both groups.

 “In too many instances, the solution to gaps in integration is ‘people power,’ as in, add another expeditor.
-But by this time it is too late, because the leading indicators and the forecasting of issues has passed by that moment in the schedule when there was still time to resolve the potential delay.”
+But by this time it is too late because the leading indicators and the forecasting of issues have passed by that moment in the schedule when there was still time to resolve the potential delay.”